hazelcast/hazelcast-reference-manual/src/HotRestartPersistence.md

 In the case of a restart after a cluster crash, the Hot Restart feature realizes that it was not a clean shutdown and Hazelcast tries to restart the cluster with the last saved data following the process explained above.
 In some cases, specifically when the cluster crashes while it has an ongoing partition migration process, currently it is not possible to restore the last saved state.

+#### Example Scenarios

+Assume the following:

+- You have a cluster consisting of members A and B with Hot Restart enabled, which is initially stable.
+- Member B is killed.
+- Member B restarts.

+Since only a single member has failed, the cluster performed the standard High Availability routine by recovering member B's data from backups and redistributing the data among the remaining members (the single member A in this case).
+Member B's persisted Hot Restart data is completely irrelevant.

+Furthermore, when a member starts with existing Hot Restart data, it expects to find itself within a cluster that has been shut down as a whole and is now restarting as a whole.
+Since the reality is that the cluster has been running all along, member B's persisted cluster state does not match the actual state.
+Therefore, member B aborts initialization and shuts down.

+As another scenario, assume the following:

+- You have a cluster consisting of members A and B with Hot Restart enabled, which is initially stable.
+- Member B is killed.
+- Member B's Hot Restart [base directory(`base-dir`)](#configuring-hot-restart) is deleted.
+- Member B restarts.

+Now member B joins the cluster as a fresh, empty member.
+The cluster will assign some partitions to it, unrelated to the partitions it owned before going down.

-#### Force Start
+### Force Start

 A member can crash permanently and then be unable to recover from the failure.
 In that case, restart process cannot be completed since some of the members do not start or fail to load their own data.
 In that case, you can force the cluster to clean its persisted data and make a fresh start.
 This process is called **force start**.

+Assume the following which is a valid scenario to use force start:

+- You have a cluster consisting of members A and B which is initially stable.
+- Cluster transitions into `FROZEN` or `PASSIVE` state.
+- Cluster gracefully shuts down.
+- Member A restarts, but member B does not.
+- Member A uses its Hot Restart data to initiate the Hot Restart procedure.
+- Since it knows the cluster originally contained member B as well, it waits for it to join.
+- This never happens.
+- Now you have the choice to Force Start the cluster without member B.
+- Cluster discards all Hot Restart data and starts empty.

 You can trigger the force start process using the Management Center, REST API and cluster management scripts.
 Force start process is managed by the master member.
 Therefore, you should trigger the force start on master member.